Big Button - Part 9 - Rust Development Workflow

 Tools

-Add the following tools to your local toolbelt on your computer.
+Let’s add the following tools to your local development toolbelt on your computer.
 For each tool, we will briefly mention the tool, outline some notes, and define its importance and usage.

 rust-analyzer

-This tool is the official Language Server Protocol (LSP) server for Rust that provides code completion and code navigation capabilities.
-Aside from the fundamental Rust tools like cargo, rust-analyzer is essential for effective development.
+This tool is the official Language Server Protocol (LSP) server for the Rust programming language that provides code completion and code navigation capabilities.
+Aside from the fundamental Rust tools like cargo, rust-analyzer is essential for any effective development.

-rust-analyzer typicall runs in the background and parallel with your IDE, constantly watching your keystrokes and code changes.
-When appropriate, it provides auto-completion hints and options, while also enabling you and your IDE to effectively navigate your code.
+rust-analyzer typically runs in the background and in parallel with your IDE, constantly watching your keystrokes and code changes.
+When appropriate, it provides auto-completion hints, and options, while also enabling you and your IDE to effectively navigate your code (i.e. jumping to variable definitions).

 Official documentation for rust-analyzer can be found here.